Can I open a CD for my child?

 One major benefit is that the child is likely in a much lower tax bracket than a fully-employed adult.

-Any earnings in the account will most likely be taxed at a lower rate than if the adult had kept the money.
+Any earnings in the account are considered unearned income for tax purposes and will most likely be taxed at a lower rate than if the adult had kept the money.

 When applying for financial aid

-One drawback is that having money in a UTMA can result in the child be eligible for less financial aid when applying to college.
+One drawback is that having money in a UTMA can result in the child being eligible for less financial aid when applying to college.
+Additionally, cd earnings in a custodial account are considered the child’s income and can further reduce financial aid eligibility.

 Online banks cost much less to run than physical banks.
 Banks with physical locations have to rent land, pay for building maintenance and utilities, hire tellers, and deal with all of the costs associated with having multiple branch offices.

 Online banks can operate a single central office and manage all of the bank’s accounts from one place.
 That lets them hire fewer employees and take advantage of economies of scale.
-Online banks then pass those savings on to customers by paying more interest.
+Online banks then pass those savings on to customers by offering better interest rates.

 Still, many national banks offer CDs that pay less interest than an online bank’s savings account does.
 Choosing an online bank’s CD will let you get the most interest possible, leaving your child with extra cash when they gain access to the UTMA.